The Founder’s Story

 Living with bipolar disorder meant my internal weather was constantly shifting.
 I gained my skills in the midst of that uncertainty—learning to regulate my nervous system while planting trees in the Canadian bush or navigating the high-frequency hum of a city like Medellin.
 I discovered that when you feel like you have no place in the civilized world, you have to build your own camp.
 You don't need to see the whole mountain; you just need that light at the end of the tunnel to keep your feet moving.

-The Bush Bodies Philosophy
+The Kinetic Clearing Philosophy